aureuserp/dev-docs/src/master/getting-started/clusters.md

 ## More Information

-For more details, refer to the [FilamentPHP Clusters Documentation](https://filamentphp.com/docs/3.x/panels/clusters).
+For more details, refer to the <a href="https://filamentphp.com/docs/3.x/panels/clusters" rel="nofollow external noopener noreferrer" target="_blank">FilamentPHP Clusters Documentation</a>.